ChrisT303/API-Social-Network/README.md

   - [License](#license)
   - [Questions](#questions)
 ## Installation
 You will need to first install MongoDb.
 From there the dependencies you need are express.js, and mongoose.
+`npm init -y`
+`npm i`
+`npm i express`
+`npm i mongoose`
 ## Usage
 npm run start
 ## Contributors